Montreal, QC – June 11, 2021

 Line-up changes again slowed the band, but with the addition of James Davies now on vocals and Stu Bedford on guitar, the band spent most of 2019 and 2020 writing and recording, what is now to be their first full length in over 30 years.
-Entitled “No Gods”, the record is the Nothing Sacred‘s resurrection to the thrash world.
+Entitled “No Gods”, the record is Nothing Sacred‘s resurrection to the speed metal world.
 With a wealth of experience, a bucket load of riffs, and a renewed energy for one of Australia’s longest-running metal bands.

 The band adds:

 “We think our return with this new album will be received well.
 We’ve made a conscious effort to not be one-dimensional.
 We picked a cross-section of tracks we thought would make the album interesting.
 Though eight of the tracks are brand new, we decided to add two tracks ‘Final Crime’ and ‘Oracle’ we wrote for our 2nd album in the late 80’s, but never released.”